 Do you suspect that someone is being abused in a relationship?

 t’s OK to ask if you suspect abuse.
-You might be afraid of saying something wrong but as long as you stay calm, listen, believe and don’t blame the person who you’re speaking to, you are a big support.
+You might be afraid of saying something wrong but as long as you stay calm, listen, believe and do not blame the person who you are speaking to, you are a big support.
 Most people are glad to have the opportunity to talk about what they are going through.

 A person who experiences abuse in a relationship might: